Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Prepare the [required documents ➞](#required-documents)**
     The required documents are very different in each country.
 [Find your German embassy or consulate](/out/consulate-finder), and use their list of required documents.
 - [ ] **Save money**
     If you apply at the embassy or consulate, they might need proof that you have savings in your bank account.
 Each place has different requirements.
-They often ask for around 10,000€ in savings.[^81]
+They usually ask for around 10,000€ in savings.[^81]

 If you bring your family to Germany, you can apply for their [family reunion visa](/glossary/Family%20reunion%20visa) at the same time.
 Prepare these documents too.